rust-lang/rfcs/text/0000-placement-by-return.md

 We could decide that enums (or at least a specific subset of enums, including Result, Option, and other specialized types) should be stored differently.

-Instead of storying the discriminant next to the payload, it would always be stored separately, eg in a register.
-References to these enums would be fat pointers, with the first word pointing to the payload, and the second word storing the discriminant.
+Instead of storing the discriminant next to the payload, it would be stored separately, eg in a register.
+References to these enums, at least in some cases, would be fat pointers, with the first word pointing to the payload, and the second word storing the discriminant.

 Functions returning `Result` could then store their payload in the return slot, while returning the discriminant directly through a register; they could even take two return slots: one for the `Ok` variant and another for the `Err` variant.

-Of course, a naive implementation of this change would be far-reaching, and break backwards compatibility.
+There are multiple strategies to implement that change:

+- Change the ABI of all enums, so that all references to enums are always fat pointers (including function parameters, struct members, etc).
+This would be the most naive implementation, and incur some heavy breaking changes.
 Among other things, it would severely impact how Results and Options and similar types are stored in containers.

-One possible mitigation might be treat enums as normal, contiguous chunks of data when storing them and passing them to function; and to treat them as fat pointers when returning them from functions.
-However, the semantics in that case are non-trivial; among other things, they might clash with future attempts to add NRVO.
+- Treat enums as normal, contiguous chunks of data when storing them and passing them to functions; and treat them as fat pointers when returning them (in a way that is purely transparent to the user).

+  This may have non-trivial implications, especially if we later implement NRVO.
+Since NRVO would allow the user to take references to a Result even as it is being emplaced, the Result's layout could no longer be abstracted away by the compiler.

+On the other hand, some of these objections may be overblown.
+A more detailed analysis may reveal that transparent discriminant splitting would have trivial semantics; or it could reveal complex edge cases.

+Such an analysis is left for a future RFC.

 ### Always store the discriminant as a suffix